Everything you need to know about stenciling

 Whew.
 That was some post.
 I think I got it all.

-But if this post didn’t answer everything you need to know about stencilling for yourself, feel free to leave questions in comments below.
+But if this post didn’t answer all about stencilling for you, feel free to leave questions in comments below.
 I will answer them, and possibly even add an FAQ to this post if needed.

 Thanks for your visit, and happy stencilling to all!